How OWI Charges Work In Wisconsin—On Behalf of the OWI Defense Attorneys at Sparr Law

 Operating a vehicle while intoxicated (OWI) can carry steep penalties under drunk driving laws in Wisconsin, including losing your license, jail time and fines.
-Remember to exercise your right to speak to an OWI/DUI lawyer immediately after an arrest.
-An experienced criminal defense attorney can make sure law enforcement did not violate any of your rights and prepare a strong defense against the charges you face.
+Remember to exercise your right to speak to an OWI/DUI defense lawyer immediately after an arrest.
+An experienced criminal defense and DUI defense attorney can make sure law enforcement did not violate any of your rights and prepare a strong defense against the charges you face.

 At Sparr, Belville & Brown, LLC, we are fiercely dedicated to protecting the rights of our clients after drunk driving charges.
 The legal blood alcohol concentration limit in Wisconsin is .08 for people who are 21 years of age and over.
 Minors under age 21 can be charged with OWI with a BAC of just .02 percent.